 This is why our impact does not begin and end with the loans and investments we make; we also assess the impact we have on the market overall and evaluate how we are changing the system through which capital is allocated.

 Read the rest of the report for a more detailed view of the impact we had in 2020 and 2021.

-Our Impact Measurement & Management (IMM) Framework assesses impact across three layers borrowers, their growth, and their ability
+Our Impact Measurement & Management (IMM) Framework assesses impact across three layers and co-lender community